alwe2710/SerialProjectorLink/README.md

-# Serial2Net ESP8266
+# SerialProjectorLink

-This ESP8266 based project is a bridge which allows to send/receive the TX/RX Serial port of any device (ie another arduino) to the LAN, using the ESP8266 Wifi connection.
-I use it mainly to connect RFLink to my LAN, but it could be used whenever you need a "Ser2net" LAN connection.
+This is a modified version of Serial2Net ESP8266.
+It enables Epson projectors to be connected to your network using the serial interface.
+Tested for use with Home Assistant using a EH-TW7100.
+Other Epson projectors should work as well.

 ## Features